Avatar-J/invoice-app/README.md

 ## Project Description

-Invoice App is a simple Angular application for managing invoices.
+Invoice-app is a simple Angular application for managing invoices.
 Users can view a list of invoices, see invoice details, create new invoices, edit existing ones, and mark invoices as paid.
-The app demonstrates Angular best practices, including component-based architecture, reactive forms, and modular routing.

 ---